 Turtle delved deep into every available archive and produced an extraordinary amount of hitherto unknown facts about our building and the businesses that have operated there.
 We’ve been delighted to work with him ever since - as a public speaker, as an author and as the formidable researcher that he is.

 EPIC - The Irish Emigration Museum

-Europe’s Leading Tourist Attraction, World Travel Awards 2019
+Europe’s Leading Tourist Attraction, World Travel Awards 2019 and 2020

 Thoroughly researched, well written and beautifully produced.
 For anyone who would like to have their history researched and written, I whole-heartedly recommend Turtle Bunbury.